Mirror-mediated long-range coupling and robust phase locking of spatially separated exciton-polariton condensates: EXPERIMENTAL RESULTS

 \item {\bf Light emission from each condensate is collected by a secondary, external imaging system and refocused onto a spot near the other condensate.} The feedback path of this light hits mirror M1 in the layout shown in Figure~\ref{fig2}(a), and returns through the same microscope objective.
 Figure~\ref{fig3}(a) shows the image of Condensate 1 and its feedback spot, when only this condensate has been created, and Figure~\ref{fig3}(b) shows the image of Condensate 2 and its feedback spot, when only this condensate has been created.
 No interferometer was used for these images.

-\item {\bf The path lengths of the two arms of the Michelson interferometer are adjusted so that the light from one condensate is interfered with the light from the other condensate after the proper delay time.} The feedback light follows a lengthy additional path, about 23.5 cm, out through the imaging system and then back to the sample; the travel time for this path is longer than the coherence time of either condensate, which we can bound as greater than 200 ps but less than 1 ns.
+\item {\bf The path lengths of the two arms of the Michelson interferometer are adjusted so that the light from one condensate is interfered with the light from the other condensate after the proper delay time.} The feedback light follows a lengthy additional path, about 47 cm, out through the imaging system and then back to the sample; the travel time for this path is longer than the condensate coherence time (~141 ps), as determined from the measurements presented in Fig. S5 of the supplementary material.
 Therefore one leg of the Michelson interferometer is adjusted to account for this time delay, as illustrated in Figure~\ref{fig2}(a).
+Importantly, this “delay compensation” means the interferometer is not probing equal‑time coherence between fields at the sample.
+Rather, it probes a time‑shifted first‑order correlation: the field emitted at time $t-\tau$ is interfered with the field at time t, where $\tau$ is the external feedback propagation delay.
+Consequently, observing fringes at the compensated setting does not imply that coherence persists for times $\tau$ ; it implies that the relevant correlation function has a peak (revival) at the specific delay $\tau$ .
+If the interferometer delay is detuned from this compensation by $\Delta=\tau + \delta$, the fringe visibility is expected to decrease as $|\delta|$ exceeds the intrinsic single‑condensate coherence time.
 Figure~\ref{fig4} shows the interference of one condensate with its own feedback light after it has completed the round trip back to the sample, without the other condensate present, showing that the delay time has been adjusted properly.

 Note that there is now an asymmetry between the two interference images.
 The image on left side corresponds to the overlap of the image of Condensate 1 with the feedback light when both signals have traveled the same distance.
 The image on the right side shows the same two spots, but these do not travel equal distances on both paths, and therefore there is no interference, since the different in paths is greater than the coherence time of the condensate.